Julie E. Ledgerwood, D.O.

 The VRC conducts basic, translational, and clinical research.
 The primary mission of the VRC Clinical Trials Program (CTP) is to carry out the clinical research component of this triad both through intramural conduct of clinical trials at the NIH Clinical Center and through a broad range of support for external trials conducted by VRC collaborators and partners.
 These trials include evaluation of candidate vaccines and monoclonal antibodies targeting HIV, influenza, and other emerging infections.
 A secondary mission of the CTP is to conduct translational immunology research.

-Julie E. Ledgerwood, D.O., is the Chief of the Clinical Trials Program at the Vaccine Research Center, NIAID.
+Julie E. Ledgerwood, D.O., is the chief medical officer and chief of the Clinical Trials Program for the Vaccine Research Center, NIAID.
 Dr. Ledgerwood has 16 years of clinical research experience and is responsible for VRC clinical research strategic planning, research activities, regulatory strategy, compliance, and regulatory operations.
-She leads a team of 64 clinical researchers and regulatory experts and has conducted more than 60 Phase I to IIb clinical trials studying vaccines and monoclonal antibodies targeting HIV, influenza, Ebola, malaria, Chikungunya, Zika, RSV and other emerging infectious diseases.
-For this work she has received numerous awards for her work.
-Dr. Ledgerwood completed her internship at Oklahoma State University Medical Center, residency in internal medicine at Johns Hopkins Bayview Medical Center and a fellowship in allergy and immunology at the NIH.
-She is a graduate of Phillips University and the Oklahoma State University Center for Health Sciences, College of Osteopathic Medicine and is board-certified in allergy and immunology by the American Board of Allergy and Immunology.
+She leads a team of 64 clinical researchers and regulatory experts and has conducted more than 60 Phase I to IIb clinical trials studying vaccines and monoclonal antibodies targeting pathogens such as HIV, influenza, Ebola, malaria, chikungunya, and Zika in over 13 countries.
+She has authored more than 85 publications and received numerous awards for her work.
+Dr. Ledgerwood completed her internship at Oklahoma State University Medical Center, residency in internal medicine at Johns Hopkins Bayview Medical Center in Baltimore and fellowship in allergy and immunology at NIH.
+She is board-certified in allergy and immunology by the American Board of Allergy and Immunology.

 Ledgerwood JE, Zephir K, Hu Z, Wei CJ, Chang L, Enama ME, Hendel CS, Sitar S, Bailer RT, Koup RA, Mascola JR, Nabel GJ, Graham BS, VRC 310 Study Team..
 Prime-boost interval matters: a randomized phase 1 study to identify the minimum interval necessary to observe the H5 DNA influenza vaccine priming effect.
 J Infect Dis.
 2013;208(3):418-22.